 Still, testing every possible configuration is hard for any organization.
 As you scale, it becomes impossible.
 More nodes means an increase in the number of scenarios that need to be tested.
 Those considerations can quickly spiral out of control.

 This leads us to the following conclusion: patch testing is currently done on a best effort basis and, as with most software-based testing, it only covers a small portion of the overall “state space” of test cases.
 An important question to ask is the following: will this scenario work in the future as more and more systems become highly interconnected?

 Current trends, such as the Internet of Things, the Industrial Internet and cyber-physical systems, are pushing the envelope of scale with an exponential explosion of devices coming online in the near future.

 Will the failure of a patch installation in some datacenter in Australia cause my infotainment center to malfunction, possibly causing my navigation to go wacky?
 What other questions need to be asked?
 Technologists should be considering these types of questions.

 Obviously, new techniques and innovations will surface to help alleviate some of our patch testing problems.
 I believe automation will play a huge role, and advanced research in automated testing processes will surely help us in this domain.
-It will be interesting to see what developments tomorrow will bring us in the realm of patching.
+It will be interesting to see what developments tomorrow will bring us into the realm of patching.

 What are your thoughts on the state of patching and patch testing?
 Let us know in the comments!